varnishcache/varnish-cache/doc/sphinx/tutorial/cookies.rst

   }

-The example is taken from the Varnish Wiki, where you can find other scary examples of what can be done i VCL.
+The example is taken from the Varnish Wiki, where you can find other scary examples of what can be done in VCL.